petros-marko/verify-rust-std/doc/src/tools/flux.md

 ## Usage

-(Adapted from the Kani documentation; see [the Flux book](https://flux-rs.github.io/flux) for many more examples.)
+(Adapted from the Kani documentation; see [the flux book](https://flux-rs.github.io/flux) for many more examples.)

 Consider a Rust file `demo.rs` with a function that returns the absolute value of the difference between two integers.
-To *prove* that the function always returns a *non-negative* result, you write a Flux specification—above the function definition—that says the output is a refinement type `i32{v: 0 <= v}` denoting non-negative `i32` values.
+To *prove* that the function always returns a *non-negative* result, you write a flux specification --- above the function definition --- that says the output is a refinement type `i32{v: 0 <= v}` denoting non-negative `i32` values.